Customize Appearance

 Each of Ukraine’s large and medium-sized confectionery firms generally produces 400-600 SKU spanning all confectionery groups.
 Ukraine has access to deep water ports in the Black Sea and can ship goods nearly anywhere very competitively.

+Thanks to modern equipment and improved technology, Ukrainian confectionery products comply with all quality and safety requirements and have a long shelf life.
 Ukrainian confectionery firms have implemented various integrated quality and food safety management systems including ISO 9001, ISO 22000, IFS, FSSC 22000 and BRC.

 Ukrainian confectionery products are not only of the highest quality but also very competitive on price due to lower input costs for energy, labour and land.